Accelerating uptake of new tools to prevent and manage insecticide resistance.

 IRS coverage has fallen by around 40 percent over the last few years due to resistance of mosquitoes to older products and to the higher cost of new alternatives.

 Only one next-generation IRS product is currently on the market.
 A key objective is to lower the price of the existing product and make it more widely available.
 A further aim is to get other new insecticidal products on the market, to support resistance management.

 Over four years, the project aims to protect as many as 50 million people from malaria in 16 African countries.

 Progress so far

 In 2016, IVCC and partners successfully completed an annual spraying season in four countries using the new insecticide.
-New countries have been identified for spraying during 2017, increasing the number of spraying programmes from four to twelve.
+New countries were identified for spraying during 2017, increasing the number of spraying programmes from four to twelve.